symfony/recipes-contrib/README.rst

 * Someone (not the Symfony bot nor the pull request author) approved the pull request;

-* The pull request author or the reviewer is a "trusted user", which means one of the following:
+* The pull request author or the reviewer is a Symfony Core Merger.

-  * a Symfony Core Merger;

-  * the Github owner for all modified packages.

 .. _`Symfony Flex`: https://github.com/symfony/flex
 .. _`Symfony recipes`: https://github.com/symfony/recipes